jkwill87/mapi/readme.md

     Rick and Morty - 02x09 - Look Who's Purging Now Rick and Morty - 02x10 - The Wedding Squanchers

-You can read more about the format method in the source documentation.

 ## Searching for a movie by title and year

 Okay, so no we want to look up some movies.
 We can search for using a specific year, by an upper range using **'-year'**, by a lower range using **'year-'**, or between a range of years using **'year-year'**.
 Lets use the latter to get a listing of Star Trek movies from the 90s.
 As it turns out, there's a lot.